romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 ![Picture of the Build configuration with the place to modify the config higlighted](img/NCS/USB/build-2.png)

-If the build fails, try rebuild first (sometimes NCS needs a second build) If it still fails, go to possible error section
+If the build fails, try rebuild first (sometimes NCS needs a second build) If it still fails, [check this](https://github.com/romaintrovallet/tutorials/blob/master/Errors_encountered/Build.md)

 This takes quite some time to generate.
 But after the generation you should have something like that.